Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

 What You Will Need To Clone Weed Plants

-There are a number of items you will need in order to successful clone a marijuana plant.
+There are a number of items you will need in order to successfully clone a marijuana plant.
 These include the following;

 - A mother plant